Hennie van Heerden

 Hendrik Johannes Otto van Heerden (28 April 1931 - c.
-2007) was a South African retired judge who was the first Deputy Chief Justice of South Africa from 1997 to 2000.
+2007) was a South African judge who was the first Deputy Chief Justice of South Africa from 1997 to 2000.
 Formerly an advocate and silk in Bloemfontein, he joined the bench in the Free State Provincial Division in 1978 and was promoted to the Appellate Division in 1982.
 He was Acting Chief Justice of South Africa in 2000.

 Early life and career

 Van Heerden was born in Edenburg in the former Orange Free State, where he attended high school.
 He studied law at Stellenbosch University, completing a BA cum laude in 1951 and an LLB cum laude in 1953.

 From 1954 to 1959, he returned to the Free State to join the law faculty of the University of the Orange Free State, where he was a senior lecturer and where he completed his LLD in 1959.
 His doctoral dissertation, on competition law and unfair competition, was based on research conducted in 1956 at Yale University and the University of Heidelberg, and it was later published as a book.

 Later in 1959, van Heerden joined the Free State Bar.
 He practised as an advocate in Bloemfontein for the next two decades, during which time, from 1963 to 1965, he represented South Africa in the International Court of Justice in two cases concerning the status of South West Africa.
 He was acting chairperson of the Press Council from 1974 to 1975, chairperson of the General Council of the Bar from 1976 to 1977, and Senior Counsel from 1972 onwards.